jbakse/compform_site/content/random/index.md

 <div class="callout">

-The Javascript does not provide any way for you to set the seed used by `Math.random()`, so if you need to set the seed and are not using p5, you'll need to find and use another Javascript library for generating random numbers.
+The JavaScript does not provide any way for you to set the seed used by `Math.random()`, so if you need to set the seed and are not using p5, you'll need to find and use another JavaScript library for generating random numbers.

 </div>